February 10, 2021 | Mark Paradies

 Learn More About Conservative Decision Making

-Want to test your ability to spot conservative (or non-conservative) decision?
+Want to test your ability to spot conservative (or non-conservative) decisions?

 Want to learn which techniques work the best?

-Then you need to attend the new Stopping Human Error Training.
+Then you need to attend the Stopping Human Error Course coming up on October 4-5 in Knoxville, Tennessee.

 Stopping Human Error